weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_03_Lab03_Ex1_Create_Hygiene_Filters.md

 help protect inbound and outbound messages from malicious software and help protect users from receiving spam messages.

+For Microsoft 365 customers whose mailboxes are hosted in Microsoft Exchange Online, their email messages are automatically protected against spam and malware.
+Microsoft 365 has built-in malware and spam filtering capabilities that help protect inbound and outbound messages from malicious software and help protect users from receiving spam messages.

 As Adatum’s Messaging Administrator, Holly doesn't need to set up or maintain the filtering technologies, which are enabled by default.
 However, she can make company-specific filtering customizations in the Exchange admin center.
 She has